-While you’ll find plenty of modern resorts and condos here, you’ll quickly see that Puerto Vallarta has retained her old world character in spite of them–carved wooden doorways draped with bougainvillea, wrought iron balconies filled with flowers, the old gazebo awaiting the next festivities in the Old Town square, and the timely clang ringing out from Our Lady of Guadalupe’s crown-topped bell tower.
+Sure, you’ll find plenty of modern resorts and condos here.
+However, you’ll quickly see that Puerto Vallarta has retained her old world character in spite of them–carved wooden doorways draped with bougainvillea, wrought iron balconies filled with flowers, the old gazebo awaiting the next festivities in the Old Town square, and the timely clang ringing out from Our Lady of Guadalupe’s crown-topped bell tower.

 If you’re planning a family vacation to the city, here are my top recommended activities for experiencing Puerto Vallarta with kids, along with my picks for 1 great place to eat and 1 great place to stay while you’re there.

 Activity 1: Stroll the Malecon